Table of Contents

 Tools to Make an Organization Chart

 Here are four different tools you could use to create your org chart.

 Tool 1: Your Current HRIS System

-HRIS (Human Resource Information System) software is constantly evolving, and newer software typically offers the organizational chart capability.
+HRIS (Human Resource Information System) software is constantly evolving, and newer software typically offers organizational chart capability.
 This functionality may come at an additional cost, so double-check the financial impact before electing it.
 This is the most time-effective and efficient way to manage the data, assuming the data within your HR system is accurate.
 Typically, the HRIS will update the org chart with any personnel transition or changes to title, reporting structure, department, etc. This is the most recommended format to manage your organizational chart, but only as long as you have data integrity within your HRIS.

 Tool 2: Pingboard

 Pingboard is a software that starts free but enables most functions at a price.
 Pingboard can be set up so all employees have access to the software and can easily find information about coworkers.
 The downside of this software, like most others, is that it can only be manually updated.
 If you don’t update the software each time a change is made, the org chart will not be accurate.
 Engineers and technology people typically like using Pingboard, but there’s debate on how user-friendly it really is.

 If your organization already utilizes Office, you can create org charts for free in PowerPoint, Word, Visio, and possibly more.
 Microsoft has a lot of resources and training videos to help new users create the structure.
 Again, data must be manually updated any time there is any change.

 As software and technology evolves, so do our options.
 There is other software that currently helps with org structures and contact information/directories, and new alternatives arise frequently.
 As you assess your choices, remember that your time in making manual updates adds to the cost of using the program.